Pérez wins F1 sprint in Baku, Verstappen confronts Russell

 The safety car was called out because Yuki Tsunoda slid into the wall, leaving behind a tire and debris from his AlphaTauri.

-For the first time, there was a shortened “shootout” qualifying session for the sprint race, in addition to a standard qualifying session Friday for Sunday's Grand Prix.
+For the first time, there was a shortened “shootout” qualifying session for the sprint race, in addition to a standard qualifying session on Friday for Sunday's grand prix.
 Leclerc qualified on pole for both races despite hitting the wall late in the Saturday “shootout.”

 It was the first time that an F1 sprint did not set the grid for the main race.
 F1 stopped doing that in an attempt to encourage drivers to take more risks for sprint points, something many drivers have welcomed.